ajnatzic/BigBoyBot/README.md

 1. Clone this repository in a preferred directory
 2. Make sure you have node.js installed.
 Use `node --version` to check https://nodejs.org/en/
 3. Be sure to run `npm install` in order to install all required dependencies
-4. Follow steps at https://stackoverflow.com/a/59022486 to fix "Cannot find module 'm3u8stream/lib/parse-time'" error.
+4. Follow steps at https://stackoverflow.com/a/59022486 to fix "Cannot find module 'm3u8stream/lib/parse-time'" error if necessary.
-5. Enter all required credentials into a .env file.
-See .env_example
+5. Enter all required credentials into a config.json file.
+See config-example.json
 6. Run the bot using this command in the repository directory: `node bot.js`

 ### Commiting to this repository: